thomd/on-io/objects.io.md

 ### Inheritance

+If an object receives a message, then it looks for a matching slot.
+If no match is found, then the lookup continues recursively in its `protos`.

 Supposed we want to model instances of programming books.
-The book "the Io language" is an instance of a Book object.
+The book "The Io language" is an instance of a Book object.

     Book := Product clone
     Book type                                                        // (5) Book